molehair/Annoyer2/devnote.md

   - blankify not working
     - sentence: Please, save my husband at all costs-I can't live without him!
     - word: at all cost
+  - blankify not working
+    - sentence: He plopped himself down in the chair.
+    - idiom: plop down
   - search and modifying a term doesn't display right after the operation, although it did actually.

 - todo